eslint/eslint/docs/rules/no-import-assign.md

+# no-import-assign

-# disallow assigning to imported bindings (no-import-assign)
+Disallows assigning to imported bindings.

 The updates of imported bindings by ES Modules cause runtime errors.